 Clothes that can get dirty, an open-mind, and the ability to be flexible helps dealing with hosts who are revising their plans.
 Unforeseen circumstances may mean that a host cancels or postpones a visit.
 Mosquito spray and long-sleeved clothes can be handy.
 Volunteer options with great ratings in popular areas are often booked out two to four months ahead.
 Request for an opportunity you like as soon as possible.
 This has not always been ideal for us since we like to travel spontaneously but if there was a volunteer option that seemed interesting we made our plans accordingly.

 If some of my experiences seem frustrating, it is because sometimes they were.
 But I learnt and grew so much that I would do it again.
 What does not kill me makes me stronger.
 I hope this blog entry will not discourage you.
 I encourage everyone to try for themselves.
 I have found interesting projects on Workaway in Europe and even in my tiny hometown.
 I hope to take advantages of these options within the next couple of years.

 If you would like to read more about each place I volunteered, please click on the country you intend to volunteer.
 Maybe one of them fits to you and I can answer further questions you might have.
-Costa Rica, Colombia, Ecuador, and Peru.
+Costa Rica, Colombia, Ecuador, Peru, and Argentina.

 Other websites that connect hosts with volunteers: